 - Use the right soil-mixture

-The soil-mixture greatly influences how often trees need to be watered, for most Bonsai trees a mixture of akadama, fine gravel and potting compost mixed together in a ratio of ½ to ¼ to ¼ should be fine.
-However, use a mixture that retains more water (by using more potting compost) when you cannot water your trees that regularly.
-Read the bonsai soil mixtures article for more information.
+The soil-mixture greatly influences how often trees need to be watered, for most Bonsai trees a mixture of akadama, pumice and lava rock mixed together in a ratio of ½ to ¼ to ¼ should be fine.
+However, use a mixture that retains more water (by using more akadama, or even potting compost) when you cannot water your trees that regularly.
+Read the Bonsai soil mixtures article for more information.

 It doesn't really matter at what time you water a Bonsai.
 Some advice to avoid watering (with very cold water) during the afternoon, when the soil has been warmed up by the sun and will cool down rapidly when using cold water.
 Though this can be taken into consideration, it should always be clear that you should water your tree no matter what time it is, as soon as the soil gets slightly dry!